Security-Onion-Solutions/securityonion-docs/telemetry.rst

 Included Data
 ~~~~~~~~~~~~~

-The primary objective of the SOC Telemetry data collection is to understand what features are being used in SOC.
+The primary objective of the SOC Telemetry data collection is to understand what features are being used in :ref:`soc`.
 Specifically, the data being collected relates to user interface navigation flows.
 Additional context data, such as the version of the software, the viewed page path, etc. may also be included.

 Grid-specific data, such as usernames, event data, and node hostnames, are intentionally excluded from the data collection.